 For this tropical card, I’m starting with the Big Shadow Box Die and some dark cardstock.
 Using the UnbeLEAFable Stencil and embossing paste, I’m creating the pattern on both sides (letting it dry before flipping over to the other side.)

 While that dries, I’m going to stamp my images with Memento Tuxedo Black ink and color my images with Copic markers.
 Click on any photo to view it larger.

+After die cutting my images, I’m ready to start assembling the card!
+I am using liquid glue and 3D foam squares to adhere all the images.
+I am using double sided tape to construct the shadow box.
 For my bird swing, I am using a small hole punch to put a hole on top of the swing and then using yellow and white baker’s twine to make a bow.
 I’m attaching it to an acetate strip.
 I am also attaching my yellow bird to an acetate strip so that he can fly back and forth.

+PRIZES: Heffy Doodle and Time for Tea Designs will each be giving away a 25£ to their respective stores.
 Winners will be chosen randomly and announced on July 28th on the Heffy Doodle and Time for Tea Designs blogs.

 Hi everyone and welcome to the Heffy Doodle Release Blog Hop!
 The new release is now available for purchase from Heffy Doodle and official retailers, and we are celebrating with lots of inspiration and a giveaway, too!

 To make this fun interactive card, I’m going to set up my background.
 With the Breaking Waves Border Dies and the colored cardstock from Heffy Doodle.
 I’m using 2 of my wave dies as sand, instead of water.
 For those 2, I’m going to add a little dimension with my Copic E41 and E42 markers.
 I’m also going to create my slides for my critters using the coordinating Wavy Water Slides Dies.